Private sector employers and employees

 Private sector employers and employees can speak with a Wageline adviser on 1300 655 266.
 Wageline also responds to email queries at wageline@dmirs.wa.gov.au

-The powers of industrial inspectors are set out in the various State employment laws, including:
+The powers of industrial inspectors are set out in the various state employment laws, including:

 Industrial inspectors do not represent employers or employees.
-They act impartially and fairly to achieve compliance with State employment laws.
+They act impartially and fairly to achieve compliance with state employment laws.
 Industrial inspectors are bound by the Department’s Code of Conduct in the performance of their duties, as well as the Public Sector Commissioner’s Code of Ethics.

 If an employee makes a formal complaint to Labour Relations that they have not been paid their correct entitlements, the complaint will generally be referred to conciliation.

-An experienced industrial inspector will attempt to conciliate between the employee and their employer.
+An industrial inspector will attempt to conciliate between the employee and their employer.
 The parties are encouraged to try and resolve the complaint between themselves, with appropriate assistance from the industrial inspector.
 The conciliation period is generally up to 21 days.

 Most complaints received by Labour Relations are resolved quickly and satisfactorily through conciliation.
 However, where complaints cannot be resolved they may be referred to a formal investigation.